Microsoft

 Licensing Visio for Remote Access and Work from Home

-When your colleagues and employees work from home or even "work from anywhere", you may want to install Visio on a shared server and let them connect and use Visio remotely.
+When your employees work from home or remotely, you can install Visio on a shared server and let them connect through Remote Desktop or Citrix.

 Visio Plan 1

 This license does not include downloadable software, so you cannot deploy it on a server.
-But because it is a browser application, your Plan 1-licensed users can use it remotely in their browsers.
+However, because it is a browser application, your Plan 1-licensed users can use it remotely in their browsers.

 Visio Plan 2